akshaisarma/COMSW6111_P3/README.txt

 Part 2.
 Association Rules
-TODO(Akshai)
+TODO...
+(Akshai)

 -------------------------------------------------------------
 f) The command line specification of an interesting sample run

 -- Run this command to get example-run.txt:

-sh run.sh data/10k_5col.CSV 0.04 0.1
+sh run.sh data/INTEGRATED_DATASET.csv 0.01 0.1

-TODO...also change the parameters and CSV file
+TODO... also change the parameters

 -- Briefly explain why the results are interesting